appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 * **Branding**
   - The branding is platform specific and same for all clients.

+## Default access
+To ensure that authenticated users have access to the applications you want, configure default access by editing the default role for all users.
+For more information, see [Configure Default Access to Apps](/advanced-concepts/granular-access-control/how-to-guides/configure-default-permissions) guide.

 ## Get help
 If you need help, reach out to the support team via the chat widget located at the bottom right of this page.